codecheckers/register/README.md

-# register

-Register of CODECHECK certificates
+# Register of CODECHECK certificates

+See the register online at [**https://codecheck.org.uk/register/**](https://codecheck.org.uk/register/).

 ## Files in this repository

-[`register.csv`](register.csv) is the file to edit to generate a new certificate.
+[`register.csv`](register.csv) is the main file to edit to put a new certificate into the register.

-[`register.md`](register.md) and [`docs/index.html`](https://codecheck.org.uk/register) are processed, human-readable outputs based on the register with some additional information.
+[`docs/register.md`](register.md), [`docs/register.json`](docs/register.json),  and [`docs/index.html`](https://codecheck.org.uk/register) are processed, human-readable and machine-readable outputs based on the register with some additional information.
 Do not edit these files!
-They can be regenerated with `R -e "codecheck::register_render()"`.
+They must be regenerated with `R -e "codecheck::register_render()"` after each update of the main register file.

+To fix problems with hitting the GitHub API rate limit, go to [your PAT page](https://github.com/settings/tokens) and save a PAT in the environment variable `GITHUB_PAT` to the file `.Renviron` next to this README file.

 ## License